 All my server’s Ruby applications, most notably my books site, have been running on 1.9.1 for over a month now.
 During the process of upgrading Ruby I jotted down a few notes on the process I followed, the problems I encountered and the ways in which I solved them.
-None of this is new information, but hopefully bringing these solutions together will be of use to those with similar setups, or at least to myself in the future and our thanks to help provided by Bespoke Software Development company who advised also.
+None of this is new information, but hopefully bringing these solutions together will be of use to those with similar setups, or at least to myself in the future and our thanks to help provided by on recycle who advised also on how to sell my iphone 7.

 I installed Ruby 1.9.1 on an Ubuntu 8.04 (LTS) server, which was reasonably simple in and of itself, although the Ruby ecosystem as a whole has clearly not quite caught up to the new VM.